 I read a review on another site back in December that had the following quote: "the CAO Black Label is the best cigar I have ever smoked in any price regardless of country of manufacture."
 Bold statement, for anyone - novice smoker or professional reviewer.
 Sure, everyone's taste is different, but any lineup by the folks at CAO, plus a raving endorsement, is reason enough to try it.

 The initial light of this baby sparkles on your front tongue with a spicy, dry flavor lending the impression that this will be a powerhouse cigar.
 My guess is that this originates from Mexican filler in the blend.
 The first inch is much of the same, but then the Honduran and Nicaraguan tobaccos take over.
 It burns fast with tons of bellowing smoke.
 The next two inches begin the "smoothening" ritual of this quality cigar.
-The burn slows down, the spicy character fades, and a rich full body is softened by the flavorful, mild, and pleasant Connecticut shade wrapper.
+The burn slows down, the spicy character fades, and a rich full body is softened by the flavorful, tame, and pleasant Connecticut shade wrapper.
 I don't care where a Connecticut wrapper is grown, I love the smooth and silky wrapper.
 The Ecuadorian-grown Connecticut is not nearly as pale and fragile as a typical Connecticut, but the flavor is superb.
 There isn't much deviation from there.
-A dry, woodsy character with a strong full body, yet mild to medium flavor on the palate.
+A dry, woodsy character with a strong full body, yet mellow to medium flavor on the palate.

 The Black will hold your tastebuds and with solid construction that you can expect from the folks at CAO, you won't be disappointed.
 After a long time away, I'm back baby!
 So very back!
 And I can't think of a better way than to have a few more CAO Blacks and make my tastebuds jingle.